tomzx/blog.tomrochette.com-content/agi/books/jeff-hawkins-on-intelligence/article.md

 ### How the Cortex Learns
 * When two neurons fire at the same time, the synapses between them get strengthened
-* The two basic components of learning are forming the classificatinos of patterns and building sequences
+* The two basic components of learning are forming the classifications of patterns and building sequences
 * The basics of forming sequences is to group patterns together that are part of the same object
 * During the early years of your life, your memories of the world first form in higher regions of cortex, but as you learn they are re-formed in lower and lower parts of the cortical hierarchy